Have you seen this power metal guitarist?

-As if things weren’t heating up enough for Jon Schaffer, the veteran power metal guitarist and would-be toppler of democracy has found himself on the FBI’s Most Wanted list.
+As if things weren’t heating up enough for Jon Schaffer, the FBI have announced that they want to find the veteran power metal guitarist and would-be toppler of democracy.

 The FBI have listed the 52-year-old Schaffer on the 'Seeking Information’ section of their website for his alleged part in the storming of the US Capitol Building.